The IIJ 2026 Freelance Journalism Conference

 Connect with a community of creators who make a good living while telling stories that have an impact?

-Register for the Institute for Independent Journalists 2026 Freelance Conference!
+Buy recordings for the Institute for Independent Journalists 2026 Freelance Conference!

 Recordings will be available to watch until April 6, 2026